AIB SE 2021

 10. Emerging Economies and Emerging Market MNEs

 All submissions will be handled through the AIB-SE online submission system.
-All manuscripts and proposals must be submitted by June 15, 2020.
-For up-to-date information about the conference, please see the conference website at http://www.aibse.org.
-Questions regarding this call for papers should be addressed to the appropriate track chair(s) or to the Program Chair.
+All manuscripts and proposals must be submitted by June 10, 2021.
+For up-to-date information about the conference, please see the conference website at https://us-se.aib.world/.
+Questions regarding this call for papers should be addressed to the appropriate Track Chair(s) or to the Program Chairs.

-- Competitive Sessions– Submissions of fully developed papers are appropriate for consideration for competitive sessions.
+1) Competitive Sessions – Submissions of fully developed papers are appropriate for consideration for competitive sessions.
 Competitive papers must be fewer than 10,000 words inclusive of all materials, including appendices and references.

-- Interactive Sessions–Shorter manuscripts or work-in-progress pieces that could benefit from informal feedback from other participants are appropriate for submission to interactive sessions.
+2) Interactive Sessions –Shorter manuscripts or work-in-progress pieces that could benefit from informal feedback from other participants are appropriate for submission to interactive sessions.
 These sessions are held in roundtable discussion format that allows for interaction with other researchers with similar interests.
 Interactive papers should be 2,500 to no more than 5,000 words.

 Please note that submitting a manuscript as a competitive paper does not necessarily mean it will end up in a competitive session.
 The best papers in each track will be placed into competitive sessions.
 Lesser-developed papers will be placed in interactive sessions.
 The number of competitive papers we can accept for the conference is limited.
 Therefore, fully- developed papers, on occasion, may be placed in interactives session due to space constraints.

-- Special Topic/Panel Sessions– We invite special topic/panel sessions, which can be in a variety of formats.
+3) Special Topic/Panel Sessions – We invite special topic/panel sessions, which can be in a variety of formats.
 Proposals for special sessions should describe the topic, session format, and its importance to international business research or education and identify all individuals (with their qualifications) who will formally participate.
 Panel proposals should be limited to no more than 5,000 words.
 Selection of special topics/ panel sessions will be limited and according to the quality of the panel, and currency of the topic.
 The panel sessions are also used for new topics that are important in the current IB environment where in-depth research is yet to be conducted.
-Proposals for PDWs in teaching or research may also be submitted under this format.

 All submissions must conform to the following guidelines: